BDeckk/React-NextJS-Components-Activity/README.md

 ## StudentInfo
 - FEATURES
--A form component to input and submit student information.
+- A form component to input and submit student information.
 - All fields are required; submission is blocked if any are left empty.
 - Displays the submitted student’s information after form submission.